 And yet, there is a real humanity to even the lowliest of Gormenghast's denizens.
 With its epic sweep, unflagging pace, and broad range that takes the reader from hilarity to horror and back again, Gormenghast is Mervyn Peake's greatest novel and one of the finest works of fantasy in the English language.

 There seems little sense in summarizing such a mammoth plot, especially if one doesn't want to risk delivering too many spoilers.
 And as one droll critic has written, "To speak of these novels as being 'about' anything is as inadequate as saying The Odyssey is about a man trying to get home to his wife."
 This is storytelling at its purest, a tale of people with whose loves, weaknesses, strengths, crimes and tragedies we become so familiar, it's as if they are family to us.
-(And you feel it that way, too, when some of them die.)
+And you feel it that closely, too, when some of them die.
 Briefly put, Gormenghast offers us the life of Titus, born in the first novel, from age seven to about 17.
 In this time, beloved characters go, return, and/or die; love is found in the least likely places; evil schemes are hatched, carried out, then punished.
-Disaster befalls the castle in the form of a monumental flood (one of the great set-pieces in fantasy lit), and an arch-villian is hunted down in a harrowing climax that leaves you breathless.
+Disaster befalls the castle in the form of a monumental flood (one of the great set-pieces in fantasy lit), and an arch-villain is hunted down in a harrowing climax that leaves you breathless.
 And through it all, Titus grows and evolves, coming to despise the rigidity and meaningless devotion to interminable tradition that has become the castle's self-perpetuating raison d'etre.
 No, Titus wants to live, to break free, to explore, to learn of the world beyond Gormenghast, where Gormenghast and its rituals mean nothing.
-Though Titus knows that if he does leave, the line of Groan will end and it will essentially be the end of Gormenghast to boot, the impetus is too strong; the call of the world cannot simply be denied.
+Though Titus knows that if he does leave, the line of Groan will end and it will essentially be the end of Gormenghast to boot, the impetus is too strong.
+The call of the world simply cannot be denied.

 Gormenghast is must-read fiction, that's all.
 You'll finish it with a small spike of regret stabbing at your heart, and a desire to start again at page one the moment the back cover is closed.
-It's a tale to be remembered and cherished for life.
+It's a tale to be cherished for life.
 This is as good as it gets.